 3) The industry

 Once you have a good grasp of the bank, find a few topical news stories about the potential impact financial, political and global events could have (or are already having) on its profitability and business strategy.
-The ‘news’ section of the bank’s corporate website is a good place to start, while Reuters and Bloomberg are good international news sources.
+The ‘newsroom’ section of the bank’s corporate website is a good place to start, while Reuters and Bloomberg are good international news sources.

 4) Curveball investment questions

-Gemma said: ‘A few curveballs will be thrown into your interview to find out if you know what some trading techniques and investment products actually are.
+The recruiter said: ‘A few curveballs will be thrown into your interview to find out if you know what some trading techniques and investment products actually are.
 You could be asked, for example: “Can you give an overview of what a certain product is in one sentence?”
 It becomes evident when asking those questions who really has a passion for the markets and who doesn't.’

 Learn about some trading techniques, such as day trading (which is when you buy and sell a stock within the same day) or staying in cash (which is when you don’t enter the market).
 Also familiarise yourself with investment products such as stocks, bonds, currency and gilts.
 Visit Investopedia and our glossary for descriptions of terms and phrases that you don’t fully understand.